Best things to do with kids in one of the most beautiful cities in the USA

-Located right on the Charleston harbor, the South Carolina Aquarium is a must-see.
+Located right on the Charleston harbor, the South Carolina Aquarium is a must-see attraction.
 The aquarium is broken up into the different regions of South Carolina from the mountains to the coastal Lowcountry and showcases animals from each area.
-The show stopper is the Ocean Tank with thousands of fish, sea turtles, and sharks; kids will enjoy the touch tanks, too.
-Cost: Youth (3-12) $17.95; Adult $24.95.
+The showstopper is the Ocean Tank with thousands of fish, sea turtles, and sharks; kids will enjoy the touch tanks, too.
+Cost: Youth (2 and under) Free; Youth (3-12) $22.95; Adult $29.95.

 2/Charleston Water Taxi

 One of the best ways to see Charleston is by water, and the cheapest way to do it is the Charleston Water Taxi.
 The water taxi links Mt.
 Pleasant (Patriots Point or Charleston Harbor Resort and Marina) and historic downtown Charleston (Waterfront Park or Aquarium Wharf).
 It runs every hour from 9 a.m. to 8 p.m.
 It takes about 30 minutes to cross the harbor.
 Use it as transportation or just a cheap way to see the shoreline.
 You’ll get gorgeous views of Charleston and Mt.
 Pleasant’s Patriots Point and the Ravenel Bridge.
 You’ll definitely see pelicans and will probably see at least one dolphin.
-Cost: All-day pass $10; 3 and under free.
+Cost: Youth (3 and under) Free; All-day pass $12.

 KidTripster Tip: I regularly take my kids to forts and military museums.
-They love looking at the big old ships and cool weapons.
-I love that they’re experiencing history up close and personal; I think the history lessons sink in better.
+They enjoy looking at the big ships and cool weapons.
+I love that they’re experiencing history up close; I think the lessons sink in better.